Discover CXPACKET: Top 5 Reasons

 Query and Index Design

 This wait-type delay can also be caused by poorly constructed queries, insufficient indexes, or ineffective execution strategies.
-In order to reduce the frequency of this wait-type delay, query optimization is essential.
+To reduce the frequency of this wait-type delay, query optimization is essential.

 Resource Limitations

-This wait-type delay may happen when threads fight for scarce resources if the server is short on the hardware resources required to support the parallelism indicated in the query (for example, not enough CPU cores or RAM).
+This wait-type delay may happen when threads fight for scarce resources if the server lacks the hardware resources required to support the parallelism indicated in the query (for example, not enough CPU cores or RAM).

 How to Avoid CXPACKET Wait Types in SQL Servers

-SQL Server’s CXPACKET delay types can be avoided or reduced by tuning query performance and properly configuring the server.
+SQL Server’s CXPACKET delay types can be avoided or reduced by tuning query performance and adequately configuring the server.
 Here are a few methods to lessen or prevent this wait type:

 Statistics